Marine heatwaves & oceanic changes

 Te Huka o Te Tai

-Protecting our takutai in the Eastern Bay of Plenty As a remote and coastal Māori community, we have inherited responsibilities for protecting the legacy of our takutai and its wellbeing.
-Our people today depend heavily on the takutai for subsistence living, and our responsibilities also extend to future generations.
-Through the 2019 Nga Rohe Moana...
+Protecting our takutai in the Eastern Bay of Plenty As a remote and coastal Māori community, we inherited responsibilities for protecting the legacy of our takutai and its wellbeing.
+Our people depend heavily on the takutai for subsistence living, and our responsibilities also extend to future generations.
+Through the 2019 Nga Rohe Moana o Nga...
 Read more »...

 Kōhanga pēpi kōura

-Creating pēpi kōura nurseries to protect against a changing climate This action research project supports the restoration of our taonga species, kōura (red rock lobster or crayfish), in a changing climate.
-Existing research on kōura is primarily focussed on commercial fisheries, which are governed and assessed by western science.
-In contrast, our research looks to...
+Creating pēpi kōura nurseries to protect against a changing climate This action research project supported the restoration of our taonga species, kōura (red rock lobster or crayfish), in a changing climate.
+Existing research on kōura has been primarily focussed on commercial fisheries, which are governed and assessed by western science.
+In contrast, our research sought...
 Read more »...

 Ki te whare tū tonu, ki te whare manawaroa